Dr. Korcz's Home Page

 If you're interested in doing professional research in contemporary analytic epistemology (and who isn't?), see my Epistemology Research Guide for numerous links to epistemology papers online and other resources.

-DR. KORCZ'S COURSES FOR SPRING 2008:
+DR. KORCZ'S COURSES FOR FALL 2023:

-DR. KORCZ'S COURSES FOR FALL 2008:
+DR. KORCZ'S COURSES FOR SPRING 2024:

 Is creationism true?
 How can people believe in parapsychology?
 UFO abductions? psychic surgery and other quack medicine?
 We'll examine each of these issues and more in light of inductive logic and the fundamental principles of scientific explanation.
 No prerequisites.